pure-data/externals-howto/README.rst

 Normally, the constructor would initialise the object variables.
 However, since we have none, this is not necessary.

-The constructor has to return a pointer to the instantiated data space.
+The constructor must return a pointer to the instantiated data space.

 the code: helloworld
 --------------------